 In keeping with its mission, The Garden Club of America annually recognizes extraordinary efforts in the fields of gardening, botany, conservation, and education through the extension of honorary memberships.
 With appreciation for their achievements, the GCA welcome the following new Honorary Members for 2014:

-Seconded by the Garden Club of Lexington, Zone VII
+Seconded by the Garden Club of Madison, Zone IV

-Proposed by the Cherokee Garden Club, Zone VIII
+Proposed by the Garden Club of Philadelphia, Zone V

-Proposed by the Pasadena Garden Club, Zone XII
+Proposed by Green Tree Garden Club, Zone XI

-Seconded by the Diggers Garden Club, Zone XII
+Seconded by Kettle Moraine Garden CLub, Zone XI

 The GCA now offers 27 merit based scholarships, fellowships and awards in the areas of horticulture and its related disciplines, botany, including medicinal and tropical, native bird habitat, conservation and ecological restoration, desert studies, landscape architecture, urban forestry, garden history and design, coastal wetlands, and pollinator research.